Gottfried August Bürger: Biography

 Auguste Leonhart, sister of Bürger's wife, and the "Molly" of his poetry.
 After an autoportrait pastel drawing in 1781.

 Dorette Bürger, after a pastel drawing by her sister Auguste in 1781.

 Meanwhile, he kept in touch with his Göttingen friends, and when the Göttinger Bund or "Hain" ("Göttinger Hainbund") was formed, Bürger, though not himself a member, kept in close touch with it.
 In 1773, the ballad Lenore was published in the Musenalmanach.
-This poem, which in dramatic force and in its vivid realization of the weird and supernatural remains without a rival, made his name a household word in Göttingen.
+This poem made him famous in Göttingen.
 Lenore was paraphrased by Walter Scott under the title William and Helen and Goethe did the same under the title Bride of Corinth.
 In 1774 he married Dorette Leonhart, the daughter of a Hanoverian official; but his passion for his wife's younger sister Auguste (the "Molly" of his poems and elegies) rendered the union unhappy and unsettled his life.
-In 1778 Bürger became editor of the Musenalmanach, a position he retained until his death.
-In the same year published the first collection of his poems.
-In 1780 he took a farm at Appenrode, but in three years lost so much money that he had to abandon the venture.
-Pecuniary troubles oppressed him, and being accused of neglecting his official duties, and feeling his honour attacked, he gave up his official position and removed in 1784 to Göttingen, where he established himself as Privatdozent.
+In 1778, Bürger became editor of the Musenalmanach, a position he retained until his death.
+In the same year, he published the first collection of his poems.
+In 1780 he took a farm at Appenrode, but in three years lost so much money that he abandoned the venture.
+After being accused of neglecting his official duties, he gave up his official position and moved to Göttingen in 1784, where he established himself as a privatdozent.